Tracking Elsa: Preparations underway with downpours, damaging winds expected

 - Ocean, Bay and Beach: In-Depth Coastal & Marine Forecasts »

-Tune in to WPRI 12 right now for live coverage, including Chief Meteorologist Tony Petrarca’s updated forecast, or stream it live right here on WPRI.com.
+Tune in to FOX Providence right now for live coverage, including Chief Meteorologist Tony Petrarca’s updated forecast, or stream it live right here on WPRI.com.

 The Pinpoint Weather Team says the heaviest of the rain will be to the west of the storm’s path, while the strongest winds will be to the east of the path.
 Gusts could top 45–50 mph near the coast Friday morning.